A survey of $\chi$-boundedness: Subdivisions

 \section{Subdivisions}

 One way to formulate the result of~\cite{longholes} is: \begin{thm} For every cycle $C$, the ideal of all graphs containing no subdivision of $C$ as an induced subgraph is $\chi$-bounded. \end{thm} We already mentioned the result from \cite{scott}, that: \begin{thm} For every tree $T$, the ideal of all graphs containing no subdivision of $T$ as an induced subgraph is $\chi$-bounded. \end{thm} What about other graphs, not cycles or trees?
 Let us say $H$ is {\em weakly pervasive} if it has the property of these two theorems, that the ideal of all graphs containing no subdivision of $H$ as an induced subgraph is $\chi$-bounded.
 The first author~\cite{scott} made the conjecture that, in fact, all graphs are weakly pervasive.

 Unfortunately this is false; Pawlik, Kozik, Krawczyk, Laso\'{n}, Micek, Trotter and Walczak~\cite{sevenpoles} showed that the Burling graph (described in section \ref{sec:examples}) is a counterexample.
-Let us see that.

 If $H$ is obtained from a graph $G$ by subdividing every edge exactly $\ell$ times, we say that $H$ is an {\em $\ell$-subdivision} of $G$; and similarly if every edge is subdivided at least $\ell$ times, we call it a {\em $(\ge \ell)$-subdivision}).
 Let $H$ be a 1-subdivision of $K_5$; then the Burling graph contains no subdivision of $H$ as an induced subgraph, and so $H$ is not weakly pervasive, and this disproves the conjecture.

 It would be nice to characterize all the weakly pervasive graphs, but this is still open.
 A more tractable question is, which graphs $H$ have the property that every subdivision of $H$ is weakly pervasive?
 We call such a graph $H$ {\em pervasive}.
 (And extend the definition to multigraphs, for convenience.)
 This we can come much closer to answering.

 Note that \ref{longholes} above is equivalent to saying that the multigraph with two vertices and two parallel edges is pervasive.
 Let us say a multigraph is a {\em banana tree} if it can be obtained by adding parallel edges to a tree.
 In~\cite{bananatrees}, we proved the following, which contains both \ref{longholes} and \ref{scottagain}: \begin{thm} Every banana tree is pervasive. \end{thm}